 CHILDREN

 Children are also held to a more specific standard, that of a reasonable and careful child of the same age as the defendant (Mullins v Richards (1998) (CoA)).
-In this case a schoolgirl was injured when a ruler that she was playing with broke and hit the defendant in the eye.
-It was held that a reasonable and careful 15 year old would not have foreseen this risk.
+In this case two schoolgirls were playing with rulers; the defendant’s ruler snapped and a fragment flew into the claimant’s eye causing injury.
+It was held that the defendant was not liable, a reasonable and careful 15 year old would not have been expected to foresee this risk.

 ILLNESS